fdescollonges/SmartLampLabs/Lab5_SmartLampAssistant.md

 To easily use the Watson Assistant service from Node-RED, you will link an instance of the service to the application running Node-RED.

 * Navigate back to the IBM Cloud dashboard, and click the Create Resource button: ![](images_Lab5/markdown-img-paste-20180610192845419.png)
-* We will add a connection to an instance of the Watson Assistant service.
-Click the “Create Connection” button as shown above, type Assistant in the Search field, and select the Watson Assistant tile:
+* We will add a connection of an instance of the Watson Assistant service to our Node-RED instance.
+Click the “Create Ressource”  button as shown above, type Assistant in the Search field, and select the Watson Assistant tile:
 ![](images_Lab5/markdown-img-paste-20180612004552539.png)
 * Keep the defaults on the next page, and select Create ![](images_Lab5/markdown-img-paste-20180610193107932.png)
 * Once created, click the Connections tab on the left hand side, and then Create Connection: